 Have you ever asked yourself “how much does a will cost?”
 You’re not alone.

 The short answer is it depends.

-Will prices can vary greatly depending whether you use an attorney, your location, the size and complexity of your estate, and more.
+The cost of a will can vary greatly depending on whether you use an attorney, your location, the size and complexity of your estate, and more.
 If you use an attorney, expect anywhere from $300 to $1,000 for a very basic will.
 If you use an online will tool, it can be much cheaper but carries some risk.

 We break it down for you in this article.

 A proper estate plan prepared by a lawyer can include a range of documents.
 But the cornerstone of your plan is a will (also called a last will and testament).
 A will details how you want your estate to be handled after you die-who gets your assets, who will manage your estate, and many other considerations.

 Estate planning attorneys typically charge anywhere from $300 to $1,000 to create a basic will.
 More complex estates can cost more than $2,000 in some areas of the country.
 That’s a wide range, and it’s because the cost to make a will can vary greatly depending on your location and the complexity of your estate.
 For example, a lawyer in New York City is likely to charge a higher price than a lawyer in a small rural town, and a complex estate will take more time to account for in a will.
 But as a rule of thumb, a basic will should cost around $300.

 Your estate planning attorney may also recommend some additional documents including a living will which sets out your instructions for end-of-life care, and a power of attorney through which you grant someone the right to make decisions on your behalf if you become unable to do so yourself.
 Some attorneys may include these documents in the price quote, but others may charge extra for these documents.
 It’s important to confirm this point when evaluating estate planning attorneys.